Easy attention: A simple attention mechanism for temporal predictions with transformers: Acknowledgments

 \section{Acknowledgments}

 R.V. acknowledges financial support from ERC grant no.‘2021-CoG-101043998, DEEPCONTROL’ and the EU Doctoral Network MODELAIR.
 Part of the ML-model testing was carried out using computational resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).
-Karthik Duraisamy was supported by APRA-E under the project \textit{SAFARI: Secure Automation for Advanced Reactor Innovation} at the University of Michigan.
+Jasmin Lim and Karthik Duraisamy are supported by APRA-E under the project \textit{SAFARI: Secure Automation for Advanced Reactor Innovation} at the University of Michigan.
+Roger Arnau was supported by a contract of PAID-01-21 from the Universitat Polit\`ecnica de Val\`encia. {The authors would like to thank to Prof. Igor Mezi\'{c} for helpful feedback on the manuscript Francisco-Javier Granados-Ortiz for fruitful discussions. .} This article is based on previous versions found in Refs.~\cite{sanchisagudo2023easy,vinuesa2023easy}.